-This guide is the third version of a document that was originally created by the Texas Panhandle Regional Planning Commission (PRPC) with a contract to Cubic Applications Inc. and funded by the U.S. Department of Homeland Security.
+This guide is the fourth version of a document that was originally created by the Texas Panhandle Regional Planning Commission (PRPC) with a contract to Cubic Applications Inc. and funded by the U.S. Department of Homeland Security.
 In 2015 the Kansas Department of Agriculture (KDA) modified the original document to make it Kansas specific.
-In 2017 the KDA began reformatting the document to synchronize with the national Secure Beef Supply planning efforts that are currently under development.
+In 2018 the KDA began reformatting the document to synchronize with the national Secure Pork Supply planning efforts that are currently under development.

-The guide was originally developed to provide guidance to feedyard managers regarding routine day-to-day biosecurity best practices and additional guidance on how to implement heightened biosecurity, now referred to as enhanced biosecurity, during disease outbreaks that could affect their operations.
+The guide was originally developed to provide guidance to cattle feedyard managers regarding routine day-to-day biosecurity best practices and additional guidance on how to implement heightened biosecurity, now referred to as enhanced biosecurity, during disease outbreaks that could affect their operations.
 The second version simply changed references to make it specific for Kansas feedyards.
-This version has been developed as part of a biosecurity project with Kansas feedyards that was undertaken in 2016.
-Feedback indicated that, while the original guide was very comprehensive, it was too long and also did not address the more recent Secure Beef Supply planning considerations that will dictate additional biosecurity measures needed to be able to move animals during an outbreak of Foot and Mouth Disease (FMD).
+The third version was developed as part of a biosecurity project with Kansas feedyards that was undertaken in 2016.
+This version has been developed as part of a biosecurity project with Kansas pork producers that was undertaken in 2018.
+Feedback indicated that, while the original guide was very comprehensive, it was too long and also did not address the pork industry and the Secure Pork Supply planning considerations that will dictate additional biosecurity measures that need to be implemented by Kansas pork producers to be able to move animals during an outbreak of Foot and Mouth Disease (FMD), Classical Swine Fever (CSF), or African Swine Fever (ASF).

 The Kansas Department of Agriculture has revised the guide into four sections.
-The first section gives feedyard personnel guidance on what they should be doing on a daily basis to protect their operations, and also to better prepare for the rapid transition to enhanced biosecurity, which is the second section.
-The third section addresses the requirements of the Secure Beef Supply biosecurity standards that have been adopted by the Kansas Animal Health Commissioner.
-To move animals out of a control area or during the first few weeks of an outbreak, a permit must be obtained from the KDA and permits will only be granted to those feedyards adhering to the standards set forth in Section 3.
-The fourth section is a brief "All Hazards" guidance provided to help feedyard managers plan for contingencies other than disease outbreaks.
+The first section gives swine facility personnel guidance on what they should be doing on a daily basis to protect their operations, and also to better prepare for the rapid transition to enhanced biosecurity, which is the second section.
+The third section addresses the requirements of the Secure Pork Supply biosecurity standards that have been adopted by the Kansas Animal Health Commissioner.
+To move animals out of a control area or during the first few weeks of an outbreak, a permit must be obtained from the KDA and permits will only be granted to those facilities adhering to the standards set forth in Section 3.
+The fourth section is a brief "All Hazards" guidance provided to help swine operation managers plan for contingencies other than disease outbreaks.